-- Completeness? - If each transition has costs $\geq \epsilon > 0$. - The previous argument used for breadth first search holds: the cost of the expanded state must increase monotonically.
+- Completeness? - Assume each transition has costs $\geq \epsilon > 0$ (otherwise can have in finite path with finite cost) - The previous argument used for breadth first search holds: the cost of the expanded state must increase monotonically. - The algorithm expands nodes in order of increasing path cost.